 Receive our latest deals before they go on sale to general public.

 - guaranteed best rates

 Best Available Room

-The welcoming Rutland Arms Hotel in Bakewell is perfect for exploring the sights and sounds of the Peak District.
+The welcoming Rutland Arms Hotel in Bakewell is located in the heart & sole of the peak District

 The Rutland Arms Hotel dates back to 1804 and is set in the majestic Peak District National Park in the picturesque town of Bakewell.
 This Derbyshire hotel is perfect for those looking for short breaks exploring the sights and sounds of the area.
 It lies equidistant from the beautiful towns of Matlock and Buxton and the Rutland Arms Hotel itself is nestled comfortably on the outskirts of the famous Chatsworth estate.